Making AI Evaluation Deployment Relevant Through Context Specification: Example Use Case

 \subsection{Methods}

-We use Table~\ref{tab:context_spec} and Table~\ref{tab:concerns_constructs}to apply the methods outlined in Section~\ref{sec:method_context_spec} to the AI-driven HR use case, demonstrating how the rail provider could use context specification to identify what they need to know about how the AI tool will behave in their environment, so they can make more informed deployment decisions.
+We use Table~\ref{tab:concerns_constructs} and Table~\ref{tab:context_spec} to apply the methods outlined in Section~\ref{sec:method_context_spec} to the HR chatbot use case, demonstrating how the rail provider could use context specification to identify what they need to know about how the AI tool will behave in their environment, so they can make more informed decisions about whether and how to deploy it.